Advertiser Disclosure

 Shopify POS Pricing

-The $29/month ($39/month paid monthly) “Basic” plan includes standard POS features like gift cards, staff PINs, inventory, as well as your own online store with a blog.
-If you need the full set of retail POS features, you’ll need the Shopify POS Pro add-on, which will bring your monthly fee to $118/month.
+If you need a full set of retail POS features, you’ll need the Shopify POS Pro add-on, which will add to your monthly costs.

 Shopify Features